oguerrer/PPI4SD/Subnational_data/README.md

 |82.40 | ...|107.60|||16.1|16.1|ENVIPE|AGU|185|Tasa de robo a negocio|1|1|
 |105.86|...|182.22|||16.1|16.1|ENVIPE|BCN|185|Tasa de robo a negocio|1|1|

+Note that missing values should be left empty in the csv file.
 Besides the columns representing the years of the observations, there are additional attributes that we explain below:

 * `goal`: the SDG to which the indicator belongs
 * `target`: the target to which the indicator belongs within its SDG.